techx/hackmit-checkin/README.md

     * Searching uses fuzzy search
     * Insert spaces between terms

-* Use the arrow keys to choose a name
+* Use the up and down arrow keys to choose a name

+* Use the right arrow key to enter custom data

 * Hit the enter key to make a selection